DarrenCoppinger/milestone-project-3/README.md

 - play the playlist created by the users
 - have a live upcoming song sidebar that allows users to see what song will be played next

+A user who visits the website might follow one of the follow forms:
+- I am interested to see what tracks are available on the website
+- I find a karaoke songs on youtube that would like to add it to Karaoke so that the other users of the site can play and rate it.
+- I am having a karaoke party and would like to use the site to generate a playlist of existing songs in the catalogue.

 ### Design

 The style of the site is inspired by the asetetic of japanese karaoke bars (called Karaokeans).
 These places tend to have neon signs on the outside and have cyber punky interior with lots of lights brightly color lights and vibrant colors.
 To communicated this a vapourwave color scheme was chosen using pinks, blues and a small amounts of teal green.